CloudCannon/bookshop/migration.md

 - Run `npm start` in your bookshop to serve the storybook app

 Automatically running this stack is something we can look at in the future.

+## Deploying

+Nothing special needs to be done for deployment.
+The change you made to `spec.files` in your theme means that your bookshop components will be bundled with the theme, and the jekyll-bookshop plugin is environment agnostic, so it should all just work™️.